Arjun-G-Ravi/Non-AI-Notes/05_Linux/02_Linux Commands/01_Basic Commands.md

         2. logical operators like -not -or
         3. -mtime for modified time
         4. We can even use -exec to execute another operation to the found out files.
-31. grep: Helps us find text inside of files
+31. grep: Helps us find text inside of files.
+It stands for global regular expression print.
     1.  grep #string# #file_loc#: Prints the matching string lines in file_loc
     2.  -n: Gives line numbers
     3.  -C: gives context.
 More lines before and after the matching word